Evaluating Joyful Movement: tools to deepen exercise satisfaction

 10. Self-Expression: I view exercise as meaningful self-expression rather than a task.

-If you checked off fewer than eight of these statements, there could be opportunities for growth!
+Different seasons of life affect how many of these statements apply to you.
+There could be opportunities for growth here!
 Consider swapping that pilates class you’re just not into for a new workout class that sounds exciting & fun.
 Perhaps that cute sports bra is uncomfortable and it’s time to invest in a new piece of exercise gear that suits your style and movement needs.
 Try watching some inspiring athletic content (as a launching point, I’d recommend a brief online search into athletic/life role models like Olympians Ilona Maher & Simone Biles, or the ultra runner Callie Vinson).
 You might also explore new communities, either online or locally, that emphasize enjoying the process of exercise, over fixating on appearance goals.
+Consider revisiting this check-in every few weeks or months.
+You might notice shifts in what brings you joy or clarity about what’s no longer working.

 And, if you’re seeking further support to develop long-term joy with exercise, check out Deeper Dive coaching (we cover all sorts of topics like this in coaching) or shoot your questions my way!